alongir/katacoda-scenarios/hello-world/step1.md

 New pods should be under the default namespace.
 See if they were added successfuly to our K8s cluster:

 `kubectl get pods -A`{{execute}}.

+## Installing UP9

+If ayou haven't signed up to UP9, please do so using this link: https://up9.app/signup.
+Copy the Helm command that appears first thing after installation to this terminal.
+The Helm command will install UP9 on the K8s cluster.